devoteamgcloud/fr-dgtl-vuejs-fastapi-template/README.md

 - **'as_container'** allow you to dockerize local run and auto deploy on Cloud Run

 - **'gcloud_project'** is the GCP project ID on which the project will be deployed

+## Automate Cloud Run deployment

+Create a Cloud Build trigger for each repository on you Google Cloud Project and specify the cloudbuild.yaml path

+Deployment will then run automatically based on your conditions

 ### TODO